Barre Seid

-Barre Seid (born 1932) is an American businessman and political donor from Chicago.
+Barre Seid (born 1932) is an American businessman from Chicago.
 He was the owner of Tripp Lite, an electrical products manufacturer.
-Seid donated the company to Marble Freedom Trust, which in 2021 sold Tripp Lite to American-Irish power company Eaton for US$1.65 billion.
-Seid has made large contributions to conservative causes.
+Seid donated the company to Marble Freedom Trust, a funder of conservative causes, which in 2021 sold Tripp Lite to American Irish power company Eaton for US$1.65 billion.

 Early life and education

-Seid was born in 1932 to Russian Jewish immigrant parents, Reuben and Anne Seid, and grew up on the South Side of Chicago.
-He has two brothers.
+Seid was born in 1932 to Reuben and Anne Seid, who were Russian Jewish immigrants.
+He grew up on the South Side of Chicago.
+Seid has two brothers.
 Seid attended the University of Chicago under a special bachelor's degree program.
 In 2010, Seid was given an honorary degree by Israel's Bar-Ilan University.

 Career

-Following University of Chicago he served two years in the U.S. Army and returned to Chicago to take a job as an assistant to investor and businessman Graham Trippe, owner of Trippe Manufacturing.

-In the mid-1960s, Seid became president of Trippe Manufacturing, an electrical products manufacturer now known as Tripp Lite, and held that position for more than 50 years.
-He owned 100% of the company.
+After attending college, Seid served for two years in the U.S. Army.
+He then returned to Chicago to take a job as an assistant to investor and businessman Graham Trippe, owner of Trippe Manufacturing.
+In the mid-1960s, Seid became president of Trippe Manufacturing, an electrical products manufacturer that later became known as Tripp Lite.
+He held that position for more than 50 years.
+Seid owned 100% of the company.

-Donations

-Seid primarily donates anonymously, which in political contexts is referred to as "dark money".
+Philanthropy

+Many of Seid's donations have been made anonymously.
 Public donations are made through the Barbara and Barre Seid Foundation.
-He gave at least $775 million in charitable donations between 1996 and 2018.
+His donation of Tripp Lite, worth $1.6 billion to the Marble Freedom Trust, a new conservative "dark money" group led by Leonard Leo, was called the largest single known contribution to a politically-focused nonprofit as of 2022.
+He also gave at least $775 million in charitable donations between 1996 and 2018.